 3. Functionality.
 The main functions of a mobile app like login, execution, buttons, and database manipulation must be tested.
 With such a wide test area a bank must cover you need an automated testing tool that speeds up the process and tests over multiple devices all at once.

 4. Performance.
 You need something that will simulate every local network worldwide.
 A bank may be located in Iowa, but it can have customers vacationing in Tokyo or conducting business in New Delhi.
-A banking application can be accessed from any point on earth, and it needs to be able to function as fast in one point as it does in another.
-Along with location an applications performance must be tested for position.
-What happens when a user enters an elevator, or goes through a tunnel.
+A banking application can be accessed from any point on earth, and it needs to be able to function as fast at one point as it does in another.
+Along with location, the performance of an application must be tested for a position.
+What happens when a user enters an elevator or goes through a tunnel.

 The SeeTest Solution